How to Become a Neonatal (NICU) Nurse

 Many factors affect salary, such as degree level.
 Payscale reports that the average neonatal nurse practitioner salary exceeds $117,000 as of March 2024.
 This salary potential may make earning an MSN or DNP degree a wise investment for some experienced nurses.

-Where nurses live may also impact their salary.
-The BLS reports that registered nurses in California, Hawaii, and Oregon made at least $20,000 more per year than the profession's median salary in May 2023.
+Where you live may also impact your salary.
+The BLS reports that registered nurses in California, Hawaii, and Oregon made at least $20,000 more per year than the profession’s median salary in May 2023.
 Other top-paying locations included Washington, D.C. and Alaska.

 Compare Your School Options